 Named after the fabulous Elm programming language, this game challenges two players to a hilarious fight to the death.
 The goal was to create a fun game that needs no color, sound, or complex shapes.
 Using the most minimalistic avatars (circles) and environment (a rectangle) imaginable, the game exposes the visceral experience between humans when it comes down to the basics.
 After a minute, are you still looking at a circle or straight into your opponent's soul?

-P.S.: I was thrilled to hear that the game is being used to teach progamming to kids in Oslo!
+P.S.: I was thrilled to learn that the game has been used to teach programming to kids in Oslo!

 A study in information density made with Csound and the fabulous

 This is a stereo version of the original 4-channel piece.

 This interactive tabletop application allows groups of up to 4 tourists plan an enjoyable day out in Cambridge.
 It was designed and evaluated by researchers at The Open University and published as a full research paper at the CHI conference in 2011.
 I take credit for the implementation (Processing).

 When jazz legends Carla Bley and Steve Swallow played at Philharmonie Essen, Germany, in 2009 I had the honor to design live visuals for the event.
 A custom-size projection screen (8 meters) was commissioned and I brought artists Henrik Lippke and Thamya Rocha into the team.
 Together we developed a tool (Processing, Pure Data, and multiple MIDI controllers) to generate free-floating bubbles that could move individually or in dynamic formations, adapt to the music, change their shapes and colors, and leave trails.
 Following Thamya's artistic direction, Henrik and I performed the visuals along with the music, focusing on very slow-moving systems of color and light.
 The video shows the entire concert in fast forward.